 Local businesses, organizations and the tourism sector have endured many challenges and hardships during the COVID-19 pandemic.
-Starting on April 29th until June 20th the LOYAL to LOCAL #FernieStrong initiative sponsored by TECK aims to further support local by rewarding local spending.
+Until June 20th the LOYAL to LOCAL #FernieStrong initiative sponsored by TECK aims to further support local by rewarding local spending.

 Need to know how?
 Scroll below for all the details.